Jordan Tannahill: Liminal

 Tannahill's debut novel, Liminal, published in 2018, is a work of autofiction which follows the author as he reckons with the nature of consciousness and the abject, precipitated by the sight of his mother's sleeping - or possibly dead - body.
-In her review of the novel, Martha Schabas of The Globe and Mail wrote "Tannahill's lushly intelligent debut... captures something illuminating and undefinable about the present moment; it speaks in the code and cadences of the late 2010s and paints an incisive portrait of the demographic we call millennial", and compared it to the work of authors Ben Lerner, Rachel Cusk and Karl Ove Knausgaard.
+In her review of the novel, Martha Schabas of The Globe and Mail wrote "Tannahill's lushly intelligent debut... captures something illuminating and undefinable about the present moment; it speaks in the code and cadences of the late 2010s and paints an incisive portrait of the demographic we call millennial".
 In Le Devoir, Anne-Frédérique Hébert-Dolbec called the novel "a prodigious odyssey that tests the limits of reason and materiality."
 Liminal won the 2021 Prix des Jeunes Libraires.

 The Listeners

 The Listeners, published in 2021, follows Claire Devon, a woman whose life and beliefs are irrevocably altered after she starts hearing The Hum.
 The book made the Canadian national bestsellers list, and was shortlisted for the 2021 Giller Prize.
 In their citation, the Giller jury called the novel "a masterful interrogation of the body, as well as the desperate violence that undergirds our lives in the era of social media, conspiracies, isolation and environmental degradation."

-The Listeners was originally written as a story for a new opera by composer Missy Mazzoli and librettist Royce Vavrek, which premiered at the Norwegian National Opera in 2022, directed by Lileana Blain-Cruz.
+The Listeners began as a story written for a new opera by composer Missy Mazzoli and librettist Royce Vavrek, which premiered at the Norwegian National Opera in 2022, directed by Lileana Blain-Cruz.
 Zachary Woolfe in the New York Times named the production one of the Best Classical Performances of 2024, calling it "the unmissable opera of the season", while Alex Ross of The New Yorker called it "mesmerizing" and declared Mazzoli "a once-in-a-generation magician of the orchestra."

 Tannahill adapted his novel into a limited series, produced by Element Pictures for the BBC, directed by Janicza Bravo and starring Rebecca Hall.
 The series premiered at the 2024 Toronto International Film Festival, and aired to critical acclaim on BBC on November 19, 2024.

+The Living Realm

+Tannahill's third novel, published in September 2026 by Farrar, Straus and Giroux, follows an unnamed British expat who, while cruising one evening by Teufelssee, encounters a stranger who he becomes convinced is his long-dead lover, Lukas.
+Christopher Bollen, in his review of the novel in The New York Times, described the novel as "astonishing" and wrote: "In this extraordinary and sensitive novel, Tannahill puts Leo Bersani's ideas to the test, proving there’s a lot of brain fodder in bodies groping in the dark."
+In a starred review, Publisher's Weekly described the novel as "a perfectly rendered story of friendship, love, and the porous border between the living and the dead."